craftdelivery/portfolio/README.md

 TODO: add dispatch folder

 ## Lambda
-These projects are kept as separate git repos in AWS Code Commit
+These projects are kept as separate git repos in AWS Code Commit.
+The main Craft Delivery ExpressJS app calls these functions using `axios`

 ### Rationale
 The Craft Delivery ExpressJS app was getting too big to manage with so many dependencies.
 I decided to spin out some of the bigger chunks to AWS Lambda